trummerschlunk/master_me/README.md

 master_me is a multi platform, free and open source audio plug-in which optimizes sound in live streaming situations.
 Introducing no latency, it takes care of master levels and ‘polishes’ the sound with a chain of effects, closely modeled after the audio chain of Klaus Scheuermann’s mastering studio in Berlin, Germany.

-Although tempting, it is NOT intended to automatically master your produced music.
+Although tempting, it is NOT intended to automatically master your recorded music.
 Your art deserves closer, offline attention.

+Nevertheless, certain modules of master_me can be a valuable tools as part of your music mastering chain.

 # Open Source and licensing